Adrienne Adams (politician)

-Adrienne Eadie Adams (born December 9, 1960) is an American politician serving as Speaker of the New York City Council since 2022.
-A Democrat, Adams represents the 28th district.
-She is the first woman elected to the district, and the first African American elected as Council Speaker.
+Adrienne Adams (née Eadie; born December 9, 1960) is an American politician from the state of New York.
+A Democrat, Adams represented the 28th district in the New York City Council from 2017 to 2025 and served as speaker of the City Council from 2022 until 2025.
+She is the first woman to represent District 28 on the City Council and is the first Black person to serve as speaker of the New York City Council.

-Adams was first elected to the City Council in 2017, to complete the term of her expelled predecessor, Ruben Wills.
-Her district includes the Queens borough neighborhoods of Jamaica, Rochdale Village, Richmond Hill and South Ozone Park.
+Adams was first elected to the City Council in 2017.
+Her district included the Queens borough neighborhoods of Jamaica, Rochdale Village, Richmond Hill and South Ozone Park.
+She was re-elected to the City Council in 2021.
+In January 2022, the City Council elected Adams to serve as speaker of the Council; she was unanimously re-elected to that post in 2024.
+Adams ran for mayor of New York City in 2025, but failed to win the Democratic nomination.
+She left the City Council at the end of 2025 due to term limits.

+In February 2026, Adams was selected by Governor Kathy Hochul to be her running mate in the 2026 New York gubernatorial election.

 Early life and education

-Adrienne Eadie was raised in Hollis, Queens, by a truck driver for UPS and a cook for Rikers Island.
-Both parents were union workers.
-She attended St. Pascal Baylon Elementary School, Bayside High School (Queens), and briefly York College (CUNY) before receiving a bachelor's degree in psychology from Spelman College.
+Adrienne Eadie was born on December 9, 1960 at Elmhurst Hospital in Elmhurst, Queens.
+Both of her parents were union workers.
+She was raised in Hollis, Queens by a truck driver for UPS and a New York City corrections officer.
+She attended St. Pascal Baylon Elementary School, Bayside High School (Queens), and York College (CUNY).
+Adams received a bachelor's degree in psychology from Spelman College.

 Career

-Pre-Council

 Before holding elective office, Adams worked professionally in corporate executive training, human capital management, and child care training.
 From 2012 to 2017, she was a three-term chairperson of Queens Community Board 12.
 She was appointed to Governor Andrew Cuomo's Local Planning Committee (LPC) for the Jamaica Downtown Revitalization Initiative in 2014, and to the Queens Public Library Board of Trustees in 2015.
 She was co-chair of the Jamaica Now Leadership Council, established in 2015.
 In 2016, Adams ran unsuccessfully for New York State Senate against incumbent James Sanders Jr.